ubiquity-os/permit-generation/README.md

 5. Verify that the `task.id` exists on GitHub.
 If not, throw an error.
 If it is `null` then skip this validation.
 6. Record all the results in our database. `public.permits`

-###### Other

-- We need to instruct partner repositories to enable access to repository/organization secrets, especially for `evmPrivateKey`
-- The bot should read the secret directly by authenticating based on the installation ID, app private key, and app ID.

 ### Return

 Return value should just be an array of generated permits.
 A seperate module can convert them into URLs for pay.ubq.fi.